Zuzah/Zuzah/README.md

 I'm a Toronto based software engineer.
-I code mainly in Python, TypeScript, Go, and, C# - but I dabble in a lot of things.
+I code mainly in Python, TypeScript, Go, Ruby, and, C# - but I dabble in a lot of things.
 When I'm not building apps, I'm probably thinking about them.
 Currently interested in frameworks like FastAPI and Angular.

 <table>